Folk Music Festivals in Bangladesh: Bizhu

 Bizhu is a three-day-long festival that commemorates the commencement of a new year for the Chakmas and is their most important festival.
 Bizhu marks the Chaitra-sankranti, which is the last day of the Bengali calendar.
 Bizhu is also a folk music accompaniments festival.

 Nouka Baich

-Nouka Baich Boat racing festivals held after the monsoon when rivers are filled in Bangladesh.
-Its also a traditional dragon boat-style paddling sport of Bangladesh.
+Nouka Baich Boat racing festivals are held after the monsoon when rivers are filled in Bangladesh.
+It is also a traditional dragon boat-style paddling sport in Bangladesh.
 The Bangladesh Rowing Federation, established in 1974, is the authority of all rowing activities in Bangladesh.

 Astok geet

 Astok song or astok dance is one of the major trends in the ancient folk culture of West Bengal and Bangladesh.
 It is usually performed during various Chaitra Sankranti rituals in the 'Bengali Hindu' society.

 In general, on the occasion of "Niler/Shiva's Gajan" ancillary to "Gajan Utsav" on the last three days of Chaitra month, as tak songs and dances are organized in different parts of the country, especially at folk fairs organized in the south-west, as one of the main ancillary performances in various forms of songs and rituals.